NYSNA’s Voting Body met Thursday, Oct. 12, at the end of the NYSNA Convention.

 - The third change eliminates Constituent District Nurse Associations from NYSNA bylaws.
 These organizations may now join with NYSNA as organizational affiliates instead.

 The full text of the bylaws proposals is available HERE.
-A new version of NYSNA’s bylaws incorporating the amendments is being prepared.

 Finally, the Voting Body awarded Honorary Recognition, NYSNA’s highest honor, to Anne Bové, for her years of dedicated defense of our public health system.
 More than a dozen local leaders spontaneously spoke to Anne’s dedication, and her Honorary Recognition was granted by acclamation.